doritool/doritool/README.md

   - [Window](https://docs.docker.com/docker-for-windows/install/) (In case it is needed, use _[docker toolbox](https://www.docker.com/products/docker-toolbox)_ )
        - Notice: Activate BIOS VT-X/AMD-v if is not enabled.
 Enabling it in the BIOS is mandatory

+2. Download/Update the Docker image from Docker Hub with the next command (<font color="red"> the image will be downloaded, be patient</font>)

+    `docker pull doritool/doritool`

-2. See the next section for learning how to run the _doritool_ Docker image (<font color="red">the first time, the docker image will be downloaded, be patient</font>)
+3. See the next section for learning how to run the _doritool_ Docker image

 # Quick start